matt-flaig/sign-controller/README.md

 ## The Software

 A custom web-app allowing users to easily select key parts of the logo and choose colors from a color picker.
-The software then provides a hardware agnostic API to write data to any standard DMX controller via ART-NET or any CueServer via binarybuffer.
+The software then provides a hardware agnostic API to write data to any standard DMX node (via ART-NET) or any CueServer (via binarybuffer).

 ---